-Today I listened to a football podcast and the topic was centred around where we are going wrong as a nation and why we are quickly being overtaken by virtually every Asian country in developing the kind of talented player that can win games.
-They invited a former A league player and current commentator to discuss the topic and he had some very valid points which basically stem from personal experience.
+Today I listened to a football podcast and the topic was centred around where we are going wrong as a nation and why we are quickly being overtaken by virtually every Asian country in developing the kind of talented player that can win games and entertain at a professional level.
+They invited a former A league player and current commentator to discuss the topic and he had some very valid points which stem from personal experience.
 One point he made which I was a little bemused about was that the golden generation was developed by players playing for NSL clubs and staying or offering a pathway for kids to end up in the first team.
-Having been one of those players I distinctly remember that there was very little coaching in those days, our coaching pathway was not exactly world class and what coaching was available was more or less the way it is now based on personal opinion and a lack of knowledge in the process.
+Having been one of those players I distinctly remember that there was very little coaching in those days, our coaching pathway was not exactly world-class and what coaching was available was more or less the way it is now based on personal opinion and a lack of knowledge in the process.
 Players back then where jumping from club to club by coacher poachers much the same as it is now.
 There was no consistent model.
-This is why the AIS was so successful those street kids were offered professional coaching a sort of finishing school when they turned 15-16 years and that helped these kids mature and prepared them for top level football.
+This is why the AIS was so successful those street kids were offered professional coaching a sort of finishing school when they turned 15-16 years and that helped these kids mature and prepared them for top-level football.
 It was the golden generation because many of these kids were developing at a time when several Aussie players had made inroads into Europe and we began to attract the eyes of agents and scouts.
 These kids played in our National Youth teams and they were snapped up by European clubs at young ages.
 By the time 2006 came around we had a host of players that had been playing in Europe for some time, the experience they gained became the foundation of the success we had in that first world cup.